enkidevs/curriculum/Linux/Permissions & Users/know-your-rights.md

 * 0223
 * 0665
 %exp
 The owner and group can write and execute.
-The others can execute only.
+Others can execute only.
 %

 ---